awsdocs/amazon-aurora-user-guide/doc_source/USER_RestoreFromSnapshot.md

 With Aurora, you restore a DB cluster snapshot to a DB cluster\.

-With Aurora MySQL, you can also restore a DB cluster snapshot to an Aurora Serverless DB cluster\.
+With both Aurora MySQL and Aurora PostgreSQL, you can also restore a DB cluster snapshot to an Aurora Serverless DB cluster\.
 For more information, see [Restoring an Aurora Serverless v1 DB cluster](aurora-serverless.restorefromsnapshot.md)\.

 With Aurora MySQL, you can restore a DB cluster snapshot from a cluster without parallel query to a cluster with parallel query\.
 Because parallel query is typically used with very large tables, the snapshot mechanism is the fastest way to ingest large volumes of data to an Aurora MySQL parallel query\-enabled cluster\.
 For more information, see [Working with parallel query for Amazon Aurora MySQL](aurora-mysql-parallel-query.md)\.